FrankMartinuz/2020_5BI_team1_Liboni/docs/Memo_of_understanding.md

     8. Monitor execution of the services provided by system name, including the infrastructure efforts required ensuring continued availability.

+  * **Server**
+    1. The server will provide all the services that are write and establishes in the chat protocol.

+    2. The server will be open to new request of updating, if necessary.

+    3. The server insures that the software will not store any information about the user.

+    4. The software of the server will always remain free, but we will not share the source code.

+    5. The server will keep some logs about the network traffics.

+  * **Client**

 ## 4. **Services**

   All services provided under this MOU shall be highlighted in this section, including but not limited to: